Alexandre Angélique de Talleyrand-Périgord: Exile

 After the Civil Constitution of the Clergy, he emigrated in 1790 and stayed successively in Aix-la-Chapelle, Weimar and Brunswick.
 During this time, he had the Abbé Nicolas Baronnet (1744–1820), vicar of Cernay-en-Dormois (Marne), as his secretary.

 In 1801, he refused to submit to the Concordat between the Pope and Napoleon Bonaparte and did not resign his position as Archbishop of Reims.

 In 1803 he became the representative of the Bourbon heir, Louis XVIII, who was exiled in Poland.
 Together they came to England, living at Gosfield Hall in Essex and Hartwell House, Buckinghamshire.
 In 1808, Louis appointed him Grand Almoner, a position he would continue to occupy after the Restoration and until his death.

 Restoration

 In 1814 he returned to France upon the first Restoration, and in 1815 he followed Louis XVIII back into exile during the Hundred Days.
 After the second Restoration, he became a Peer of France.

 He finally resigned the Archbishopric of Reims on November 8, 1816.

 He was one of the main architects of the Concordat of 11 June 1817.

 Pope Pius VII created him cardinal during the consistory of July 28, 1817.

-Talleyrand-Périgord was then named Archbishop of Paris on October 1, 1817, but was not installed until 1819.
+Talleyrand-Périgord was then named Archbishop of Paris, on October 1, 1817, but was not installed until October 1819.